What stories do you have to tell? What stories do you want to hear from others? How do we make our stories matter?

 Every summer, StoryStudio Chicago is proud to offer multiple week-long Youth Creative Writing Summer Camps.
 We offer multiple weeks of workshops for various age groups.
 With our talented instructors, young writers can expect to learn elements of writing, build friendships and community with fellow peers, and get feedback on their creative works.

 Each year, the StoryStudio Writers Festival focuses on exploring and developing the craft of writing along with key information on the publishing world.
-For those ready to take their work to the next level the Festival offers agent and editor meetings tailored to both our advanced and ongoing writers.
 We round it all out with evening activities, roundtable lunch conversations, and gatherings over coffee.

 Our Writers Festival sells out quickly but we save a number of spots for those who need financial assistance.
-Consider donating to help an aspiring writer meet with an agent or editor or attend panels lead by prominent authors.Donate Here Festival Information
+Consider donating to help an aspiring writer attend panels lead by prominent authors and build community.